evecleison/weather-app-web/README-en.md

 # 🌤️ Weather Web App

 📌 Este documento está escrito em inglês.
-Para a versão em português brasileiro, consulte o arquivo [README.md](https://github.com/evecleison/weather-web-app#)
+Para a versão em português brasileiro, consulte o arquivo [README.md](/README.md)

+Most of the code uses variable names, functions, etc., in English, while the code comments and the textual content of the interface and pages are in Brazilian Portuguese.

 ## Project Description